Paris Placement Program

 What do the fees cover?

-The program fees cover the costs for all units of study (including the placement component), accommodation and use of facilities.
+The program fees cover the SciencesPo unit of study fee and accommodation.
+In addition, the normal tuition fee associated with a unit of study at the Business School will be charged through the normal University billing process for BUSS2502/BUSS6504.
 Students are also liable for additional costs including: return airfares, food and entertainment and any other associated costs.

 How do I pay my program fees?

 Payments can be made via the University online payment system.
 Details will be provided closer to the payment due dates.

 Can I use FEE-HELP to defer payment of the unit of study fees?